pbiggar/phc/doc/manual/treetutorial2.rst

 </programlisting>

 <note><para>
-	&phc; uses a garbage collector, so there is never any need to free objects (you never have to call ``delete``).
+	|phc| uses a garbage collector, so there is never any need to free objects
+	(you never have to call ``delete``).
 This makes programming much easier and less error-prone (smaller chance of bugs).
 </para></note>